milomedia/tilix/_posts/2017-01-11-SQL-Challenge.md

 4 | 18
 5 | 299
 5 | 95

-**Can you write an SQL query to convert the data into the desired format?**

 # The Code
 Loading the input data into SQLite was the starting point.
 Then some good old fashioned _interactive programming_ in DB Browser for SQLite.